alexfernandez/alexfernandez.github.io/2021/understanding-quantum-mechanics.md

 ![A detector is made with a source of light that crosses the slit, and a sensor activated when the light is deflected by a passing particle.](pics/understanding-quantum-mechanics-detector.svg "A light source shines towards the slit; whenever a particle comes through, it deflects some of the photons that will reach a detector.
 Source: the author.")

-We can also try to use a dimmer detector: just a constant beam of photons that will flicker whenever an electron passes through. a beam with less photons.
+We can also try to use a more subtle detector that will not disturb our electrons so much.
+After all, the simplest detector is just a constant beam of photons that will flicker whenever an electron passes through.
+So we can try to use a beam with less intensity (and thus shining less photons per second).
 The result will be curious:
 some electrons will go undetected, generating interference, while those that are detected generate a smooth curve.

-We can also try to use a detector with red light, which is just a source of photons with less energy per particle.
+Why not try a detector that uses red light, which is just a source of photons with less energy per particle?
-The result will probably be even more curious: when electrons are unambiguously detected the resulting curve will show interference, but when electrons go unnoticed by the red light there will be no bands.
+Again we may be surprised by the results: when electrons are unambiguously detected the resulting curve will show interference, but when electrons go undisturbed by the red light there will be no bands.

 So, the situation seems to be: